Hanningfield Reservoir: Nature and recreation

 Large parts of the reservoir and surrounding countryside have been developed as a nature reserve.
 There are many footpaths in the woodland around the water where wildlife can be seen, and hides have been erected, with views of the visiting and resident birds.
 The public can use the reservoir for seasonal fly fishing both from the bank and from boats, providing a fishing permit is bought in advance.
 The water is regularly stocked with rainbow trout; the heaviest fish ever caught, in 1998, weighed 24 lb 1 oz.

 There are two cafés at each end of the reservoir: the newer, opened in 2007, is next to the fishing lodge with a deck overlooking the water, and the other is at the Essex Wildlife Trust visitors' centre.

 Wildlife

-The reservoir has a nationally important population of gadwalls, and it also has significant numbers of pochards, teal, tufted ducks and pintails.
+The reservoir has a nationally important population of gadwall ducks, and it also has significant numbers of pochards, teal, tufted ducks and pintails.
 The chalk sludge lagoon has several unusual plants, including golden dock and marsh dock, and there is a rare moss Brachythecium mildeanum at the foot of the southern dam.